MoviePass CEO Proudly Says App Tracks Your Location Before, After Movies - Slashdot

 XPrivacy user here...and by 'user', I mean 'multi-time donor' and 'will not buy a phone unless I know it can run Xprivacy'.

 Xprivacy is excellent, but users must be aware of what they're getting into.
 If you use it just to deny location data from downloaded apps, you're probably fine.
 If you decide to set it so apps are unconditionally denied calendar and contact data, again, you're probably fine.
 However, Xprivacy can get you into trouble.
-It's the first thing I install, primarily because I use it to deny s
+It's the first thing I install, primarily because I use it to deny system apps access to various forms of data as well.
+I also have it set to prompt for other sorts of data, especially internet - Swype doesn't get internet access at all, for example.
+If you set it to prompt you, it will give you a number of UAC-style prompts when you first start the app.
+If you apply Xprivacy to system apps, you *will* spend ten minutes after your next reboot allowing and denying permissions to things, and doing so without being careful can get you stuck in a boot loop...ask me how I know this.

+It takes time and dedication to make Xprivacy stabilize, but it's also pretty impressive how well it also acts as a de facto alert system.
+It's amazing how much Facebook Messenger hates it, especially when I deny it access to my contacts...which is why I use a combination of the mobile website and Frost instead.
+Similarly, it's almost scary going through the log of denied things, to see exactly how many times my location was requested from things which clearly didn't need it.

+All in all, Xprivacy is why I'm still on Android - it's the only mobile OS with a tool like it.
+It does, however, require dedication and a willingness to put up with a less-smooth phone experience, but that's the cost of liberty.

 It's everything you wanted.